My name is Caroline Trippe, and I am a self-taught draftsman and painter.

 Since 2007 I have been writing and illustrating my own versions of the myths and fairy tales that enchanted me as a child.
 These story-and-picture books have become my preferred means of artistic expression, and I have worked on them exclusively for the last several years.

-I choose stories that suit my particular sensibilities and abilities, and although I love such well-known tales as “Snow White” and “Sleeping Beauty,” I prefer, for the most part, to take on lesser known stories for my own variants, hoping to avoid too much conscious or unconscious influence.
-The re-tooled stories in The Rapunzel Room are the most experimental, and do include riffs on some of the best known fairy tales of the Brothers Grimm.
+I seek out narratives that suit my particular sensibilities and abilities, and although I love the iconic tales, such as “Snow White” and “Sleeping Beauty,” I prefer to adapt less well known stories in order to avoid too much conscious or unconscious influence.